The purpose o“the art of the human being.”

 about the instruments or materials of their art.

-The true instrument of acting has, since ancient times, been a mystery.
+The true instrument of acting has, since ancient times, has been mystery.
 It is why many of

 the world's greatest actors say they don't know anything about acting and those who do try